 Taking these steps will take political will, no doubt.
 But they’re very doable.

-The strong grassroots demand for more trains in Wisconsin means that the wind is at our back on this.
-All that’s needed is for us to recognize this moment for what it is: An opportunity to build on our past, invest in our future, capitalize on our strengths—and stop leaving points on the field.
+The strong grassroots demand for more trains in Wisconsin, as well as possibilities for increased federal support, means that the wind is at our back on this.
+We need to recognize this moment for what it is: an opportunity to build on our past, invest in our future, capitalize on our strengths—and stop leaving points on the field.